Zephany Nurse: Finding Zephany

 In January 2015, the Nurses' second daughter, Cassidy Nurse, started at a new school where Zephany, then aged seventeen, coincidentally was also in attendance under the name Miché Solomon.
 Friends of Zephany commented on the uncanny resemblance between the two girls, and despite their 4-year age difference, they formed an almost immediate friendship.
 Once Morne Nurse heard about the physical similarities between the two girls, he arranged with Cassidy to meet Zephany at a local takeaway.
 After this first meeting, Morne contacted the investigating officer in the disappearance of Zephany.

 The police began an investigation, and after Zephany's purported parents could not provide proof of her birth, DNA tests were conducted.
 The results were conclusive that Zephany was the Nurses' child, and she was removed to a place of safety by the Department of Social Services.
 The Nurse family were granted visitations, and apparently Zephany was already calling them "mother" and "father" at this time.

-In March 2016, a woman, who was not named for legal reasons, was convicted of the abduction.
-In August 2016, she was sentenced to 10 years in prison; her name was still withheld "to protect the identity she gave to [the] baby."
+In March 2016, a woman, who was not named for legal reasons, but later identified as Lavona Solomon, was convicted of the abduction.
+In her plea, Solomon said that she had been desperate for a child after numerous miscarriages and attempts to conceive; she said that another woman had offered her Zephany, claiming that the baby's mother did not want her, and that she had paid R3‚000 in adoption fees.
+In August 2016, she was sentenced to 10 years in prison; her name was still withheld at the time "to protect the identity she gave to [the] baby."

 Identity revealed

-Zephany Nurse, whose other name was kept a secret for five years, applied for the ban restricting the publication of her legal name (Miché Solomon) to be lifted, which was granted by the high court in Pretoria on 13 August 2019.
-Hours after the ban was lifted, Zephany announced that her book entitled Zephany: Two mothers, one daughter, an astonishing true story would be published.
-Miché Solomon, as she is now called after the high court ruling on 13 August 2019, dedicated the book to both mothers in an article by Times Live.
+After her identity as Zephany Nurse had been kept a secret for five years, she applied for the lifting of the ban restricting the publication of her legal name Miché Solomon, and this was granted by the high court in Pretoria in 2019.
+Hours after the ban was lifted, Zephany announced that she would be publishing a book entitled Zephany: Two mothers, one daughter, an astonishing true story.
+She dedicated the book to both mothers.
 Her kidnapper was identified as Lavona Solomon.

-Miché struggled to form a relationship with her biological family, and after turning 18, as her biological parents were then divorced, she chose to move back in with the father she had grown up with, who had been absolved of any involvement in her kidnapping.
-Miché Solomon chose to keep the name that she was raised with, and she says she has forgiven Lavona and regularly visits her in prison.
-Miché, who now has two children of her own, says she is still living in the family home, waiting for the woman she still refers to as "my mother" to return.
+Zephany struggled to form a relationship with her biological family, and after turning 18, she chose to move back in with the father she had grown up with, who had been absolved of any involvement in her kidnapping.
+She also chose to keep the name, Miché, that she had been raised with, and says she has forgiven Lavona and regularly visited her while she was in prison.
+Lavona Solomon was released from prison on parole on 18 August 2023.